PowaBanga/pidgin-EAP/README.md

 **A big thank you to all those who were allowed or allow this theme to exist.**

 **I need you to update this theme if necessary**.
-If you have a protocol theme that you think we can add or merge in this, you can send it [in an issue](https://github.com/Hernou/pidgin-EAP/issues/new), modify directly it [on Github](https://github.com/Hernou/pidgin-EAP) by pull request, or you can join me on my xmpp powapowa@jappix.com .
+If you have a protocol theme that you think we can add or merge in this, you can send it [in an issue](https://github.com/Hernou/pidgin-EAP/issues/new), modify directly it [on Github](https://github.com/Hernou/pidgin-EAP) by pull request, or you can join me on my xmpp powabanga@jappix.com .

-**You can [donnate a few money via paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PJVNR8FLRH5MW) if you like this.**

 **Theme used by protocol (default)**